OpenHistoricalMap: History

 The domain name OpenHistoricalMap.org was purchased in 2009 and in 2013 started an initial fork of the OpenStreetMap website software there.

 The similarly named OpenHistoryMap project started in 2015 to share archaeological and historical data with an open access model.
-However, it has a peer review process, which is distinct from the OpenHistoricalMap and OpenStreetMap projects' focus on free volunteered geographic information.
+However, it has a peer review process, which is distinct from the OpenHistoricalMap and OpenStreetMap projects' crowdsourcing focus on free volunteered geographic information.

 In 2016, OpenHistoricalMap suffered a hard disk drive failure but managed to recover most data from a contributor's backup.
 Since 2017, Oakland, California–based GreenInfo Network and Washington, D.C.–based Development Seed have developed and maintained the project's technical infrastructure.
 In 2018, longtime host Topomancy shut down and transferred ownership of the OpenHistoricalMap domain to the Wikiwar Heritage Council.

 In 2020, OpenHistoricalMap introduced a "time slider" that allows users to interactively filter map data by time period.
 This feature is credited with spurring the project's growth.
 In May 2021, OpenHistoricalMap became a charter project of OpenStreetMap U.S., a nonprofit local chapter of the OpenStreetMap Foundation.